csawyerYumaed/hapvault/README.md

 * HAProxy 1.8.? (works on 1.8.8) or greater (www.haproxy.org)
 * Lua 5.3 compiled in (maybe older versions work.. no clue)
-* Hashicorp's Vault  (www.vaultproject.io)
+* Hashicorp's Vault  (www.vaultproject.io) served over HTTPS
 * Luasocket compiled and in your path somewhere (https://github.com/diegonehab/luasocket)
 * Some login page somewhere that sets a cookie with the vault token.

 Configuration
 ------------------

-see tests/haproxy.cfg for example.
+See tests/haproxy.cfg for example.
 You need to create a backend(in the example it is called hapvault) that connects to your vault (i.e. server $VAULT_ADDR) basically.